greg-raven/Uncommon-Sense/_posts/2017-08-01-there-is-a-difference.md

 ---
-title: 'There is a difference'
+title: "There is a difference"
 layout: post
 categories:
 - government